milantimotijevic/algorithms/Readme.md

 ALGORITHMS CHEAT SHEET

 SELECTION SORT -
-Repeatedly find the minimum element as you progress down the array.
 Nested for loop, where i represents the outer and j inner.
+Continuously compare arr[i] and arr[j] where j is always i + 1.
 Each time arr[i] is greater than arr[j] they get swapped.
 Quadratic, low memory overhead due to not too many swaps

 BUBBLE SORT -